 - 2.1.
-The objectives of this strategy are to: - Outline the assurance framework which comprises assurances from within the organisation and from external providers of assurance to improve the organisational understanding of the expectations of Internal Audit; - State how the key themes which are integral to the assurance gathering process across the organisation's activities will be covered to inform the annual audit opinion statement; - Describe the approach to the development of the risk based Internal Audit annual plan; - Set out the relative allocation of Internal Audit resources; - Outline how the Internal Audit programme of work will be delivered to add value; and - Describe the monitoring and reporting of the Internal Audit findings from its work and progress with its plans to the relevant organisation's audit committee/board.
+The objectives of this strategy are to: - Outline the assurance framework which comprises assurances from within the organisation and from external providers of assurance to improve the organisational understanding of the expectations of Internal Audit; - State how the key themes which are integral to the assurance gathering process across the organisation's activities will be covered to inform the annual audit opinion statement; - Describe the approach to the development of the risk based Internal Audit annual plan; - Set out the relative allocation of Internal Audit resources; - Outline how the Internal Audit programme of work will be delivered to add value and will be prioritised to ensure those areas of greatest risk are covered during the audit year; and - Describe the monitoring and reporting of the Internal Audit findings from its work and progress with its plans to the relevant organisation's audit committee/board.